iamcyysue/home-temperature-and-humidity-monitoring-system/README.md

 ### Data Flow
 [ Sensor / Arduino ] --(BLE)--> [ MIT App Inventor App ] --(HTTP POST)--> [ AWS API Gateway ] --> [ AWS Lambda ] --> [ AWS DynamoDB ]

-⚙️ Setup Instructions
+**⚙️ Setup Instructions**
 1. AWS Backend Setup

 	To run this project, you will need an AWS account.
 Follow these steps to deploy 		the backend:

-DynamoDB: Create a table named SensorData with a partition key deviceId (String).
+	DynamoDB:Create a table named SensorData with a partition key deviceId(String).

 	Lambda: Create a Node.js or Python Lambda function.
 Attach an IAM role with DynamoDB write access.
 Copy the code from the backend/ folder of this repository 		into your Lambda function.

-API Gateway: Create an HTTP API.
+	API Gateway:Create an HTTP API.
 Set up a POST route (e.g., /data) and integrate it with your Lambda function.
 Note your Invoke URL.

 2. Mobile App Setup (MIT App Inventor)

-Go to MIT App Inventor.
+		1. Go to [MIT App Inventor].

-Import the .aia project file found in the app/ directory of this repository.
+		2. Import the .aia project file found in the app/ directory of this repository.

-Go to the Blocks editor.
+		3. Go to the Blocks editor.

-Locate the Web1.Url block and replace the placeholder URL (https://[YOUR_API_URL_HERE]) with your actual AWS API Gateway Invoke URL.
+		4. Locate the Web1.Url block and replace the placeholder URL (https://[YOUR_API_URL_HERE]) with your actual AWS API Gateway Invoke URL.

-Build the .apk and install it on your Android device.
+		5. Build the .apk and install it on your Android device.

+**🚀 Future Work**
+Here are some planned features and improvements for the next iterations of this project:

+**Data Visualization Dashboard:** Build a web-based frontend (e.g., React or Vue.js) to fetch data from DynamoDB and display real-time temperature and humidity charts.

+**Automated Alerts:** Integrate AWS SNS (Simple Notification Service) to send email or SMS alerts when the temperature or humidity exceeds predefined safety thresholds.

+**Direct Cloud Integration:** Upgrade the hardware to a Wi-Fi enabled module (like ESP32) to connect directly to AWS IoT Core via MQTT, removing the need for a mobile app bridge.

+**Enhanced Security:** Implement API Keys or AWS Cognito to secure the API Gateway endpoints against unauthorized access.